What can you do with Video Call Apps & Tools?

-|As you add tools to your video call they will be available and managed from the Active Tools icon.
-This icon only appears when you have at least one available tool active.
-The number 2 in this example informs you that there are currently two available tools.|
+|As you add resources to your video call they will be available and managed from the Active Apps & Tools icon.
+This icon only appears when you have at least one available app/tool active.
+The number 1 in this example informs you that there is currently 1 available app or tool.

-|Click on the icon to see which tools you have currently available – remember you can only share one tool at a time (unless using grid view) and you can click between them to share with your call participant/s.
+|Click on the icon to see which apps/tools you have currently available – remember you can only share one app at a time (unless using grid view) and you can click between them to share with your call participant/s.
 This image shows two available tools that can be toggled between as required.

 |To remove a tool so it is no longer available for sharing, click on the bin icon to the right of the tool.

-|You will be prompted to confirm you want to remove this tool.|
+|You will be prompted to confirm you want to remove this app/tool.

 Using the Resource Toolbar during a call

 |The Resource Toolbar is visible while using tools that support annotation, zoom, rotate, full screen, download, snapshot and various other functions.
 When you share a tool the Resource Toolbar will show the available options for that tool.
 In the examples to the right one toolbar has a download button and the other a snapshot button - this depends on the Video Tool being shared as outlined above for each tool.
 The download button is an add-on in the configure section that is provided by default - this can be uninstalled if desired.